superterran/mach/README.md

 ## Managing Docker Compositions

 This tool also provides a thin wrapper around the docker-compose command, and will process docker-compose.yml.tpl files before passing them to compose.
-The compose command can run against any one composition, or against all of them just like the build command.
+The compose command can run against any one composition, or against all of them in sequence to allow for managing everything in one command.

 # Contributing